Date of Last Revision: 06/14/21

 Ask us to Restrict Health Information Used or Shared

 You can ask us not to use or share certain health information for treatment, operations or payment purposes.
+Your request must state the specific restriction requested and to whom you want the restriction to apply.
 We are not required to agree with your request, and we may say “no” if it would affect your care.
 If you pay for a service or health care item out-of-pocket in full, you can ask us not to share that information for purpose of payment or our operations with your health insurer.
-We will say “yes” unless a law requires us to share that information.
+We will say “yes” unless a law requires us to share that information or in emergency circumstances when the information is required for your treatment.

 Get a List of Those with Whom We Have Shared Information